Nelson Cruz: 2009–2011: Breakout and postseason heroics

-Biogenesis Scandal
+Biogenesis scandal

-In January 2013, Cruz was linked to buying performance-enhancing drugs from a clinic based in Miami.
-On August 5, 2013, Cruz was suspended 50 games by Major League Baseball for his involvement in the Biogenesis scandal.
-Cruz in a statement said that that in November of 2011 to January, 2012 had an undiagnosed "serious gastrointestinal infection, helicobacter pylori," which went undiagnosed for over a month.
-According to Bosch the head of Biogenesis Lab, he sold $4,000 of product to Nelson Cruz, whom he nicknames "Mohamad."
-Cruz is one of 13 players who have been banned for their connection to the anti-aging clinic.
+In January 2013, Cruz was linked to buying performance-enhancing drugs from the Biogenesis clinic in Miami.
+On August 5, 2013, MLB suspended Cruz for 50 games for his involvement in the Biogenesis scandal.
+Cruz accepted the suspension and said in a statement that from November 2011 to January 2012, he had an undiagnosed "serious gastrointestinal infection, helicobacter pylori," that went undiagnosed for over a month.
+Tony Bosch, the head of Biogenesis, said he sold $4,000 of product to Cruz, whom he nicknamed "Mohamad."
+Cruz was one of 13 players who were disciplined for their connection to the anti-aging clinic.

 Cruz became a free agent following the 2013 season, turning down a $14 million qualifying offer from the Rangers.
 The fact that he had draft pick compensation attached to him and lingering concerns over his recent PED suspension made it difficult for him to find a new deal during the offseason.

 Baltimore Orioles (2014)

 On February 24, 2014, Cruz signed a one-year, $8 million, contract with the Baltimore Orioles.
 Cruz wore #23 with the Orioles and continued wearing 23 in his stops with the Seattle Mariners, Minnesota Twins, and Tampa Bay Rays.

 On July 5, Cruz had his first career 5-hit game, with two singles, two doubles, and a home run, falling a triple shy of the cycle (he was tagged out just short of third base), against the Red Sox.
 He was elected into his third MLB All-Star Game, as a designated hitter, for the American League.
-On September 7, 2014, in a game against the Tampa Bay Rays, Cruz went 4-for-5 with two home runs and 7 RBIs, including his 100th RBI of the season.
+On September 7, in a game against the Tampa Bay Rays, Cruz went 4-for-5 with two home runs and 7 RBIs, including his 100th RBI of the season.
 His previous season high in RBIs had been 90, set in 2012.
 Cruz drove in all 7 runs the Orioles scored.
 In 159 games played in 2014, Cruz had an MLB-leading 40 home runs along with a .271 batting average, 32 doubles, and 108 RBI.

-In the first game of the 2014 ALDS, Cruz homered against the Detroit Tigers' Max Scherzer.
+In the first game of the ALDS, Cruz homered against the Detroit Tigers' Max Scherzer.
 It was his 15th home run in 35 career postseason games, tying Cruz for 10th place on the all-time postseason home run list with Babe Ruth.
-In the third game of the 2014 ALDS, Cruz hit his 16th postseason home run against the Tigers' David Price, tying him for 9th place on the all-time postseason home run list with Carlos Beltrán.
-Cruz declared free agency after rejecting the Orioles' qualifying offer of $15.3 million.
+In the third game of the ALDS, Cruz hit his 16th postseason home run against the Tigers' David Price, tying him for 9th place on the all-time postseason home run list with Carlos Beltrán.
+Cruz elected free agency after rejecting the Orioles' qualifying offer of $15.3 million.